Torvid21/furality-PHC-grid-node/README.md

 A gridnode generator for sending DMX control over video.
 Used in Furality worlds and other projects.

+This program will change violently as-needed by furality and other projects, if you are looking for something more stable check out [hnode](https://github.com/Happyrobot33/HNode).

 Exports video via [Spout2](https://github.com/leadedge/Spout2).

 ## Usage